adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 but the *systems* we use to make decisions are too clunky

 - easily captured or corrupted concentrations of power
-- don't encourage finding consensus
+- don't incentivize finding consensus
 - don't allow us to give enough information

 ---